-If the Covid crisis has taught us anything, it has taught us the importance of workforce flexibility.
+If the Covid crisis taught us anything, it showed us the importance of workforce flexibility.
 Companies went remote in a matter of days.

 Employees created home offices with or without extra space.